sarahciston/codingcare/posts/designdoc.md

 ### 1.2.3 Use the New Models

-Evaluate each of these new approaches using new datasets impacts the resulting models, by comparing them to existing models and each other using benchmark testing and applications.
+Evaluate each of these new approaches to see how they impact the resulting outputs, by comparing them to existing models and each other using benchmark testing and different applications.

 - Prompt programming
 - Text generation, dialogue, analysis tasks